jamesjohnson280/JMenu/README.md

 ### Menu Bar

-To change the style of the menu bar override the background style of the `.jmenu` class.
+To change the look of the menu bar override the background style of the `.jmenu` class.
 ```
 .jmenu {